|

 to the same extent you should be

 concerned with everyone else’s feelings.
+But

-But you must also be concerned with the feelings of
+you must also be concerned with the feelings of

 the people their

-beliefs are hurting, and will continue to hurt for as long as those
+beliefs are hurting and will continue to hurt for as long as those

 beliefs

-exist.
 Believe it

-or not, we are concerned with being
+concerned with being

-nice.
-In fact, we
+In fact, I

 think being nice is the most

-important thing in the world—except
+important thing in the world — except

 for being right.
+This

 trivial sense of being right about what won Best Picture or how many